mtmcdade/Weather-Based-Outfit-Assistant/README.md

 ### Saved Outfits
 Additionally, we'll add outfit saving functionality so users can bookmark their favorite recommendations for future reference.
 This will include options to categorize saved outfits by season, occasion, or weather conditions, making it easy to build a personal lookbook of weather-appropriate styles.

-### Multi-day Forecasting
-For multi-day forecasting, we plan to show outfit recommendations for the upcoming week, helping with wardrobe planning and packing for trips by suggesting versatile pieces that work across changing weather conditions

 ## 🤝 Responsible AI Considerations: